metral/pulumihome/Onboarding-a-Private-Beta-Customer.md

 ## How to onboard a private beta customer

-1. Make sure they have an NPM token assigned in the [Pulumi Early Adopters spreadsheet](https://docs.google.com/spreadsheets/d/1JbFINleJ1-r4f-Q4m_ZrTdsZ7VOO7J-lznQamC7NEhE/edit#gid=0).
-The convention is that for each "wave" of new users, we use the same NPM token.
-(This is because the tokens can only be revoked by us, using the Pulumi Bot npm user.)
-1. Add their GitHub username to the docs.pulumi.com access list, following the instructions below
-1. Add their GitHub username to the Pulumi console whitelist, following the instructions below
+1. Create a welcome URL for the user, and put it in the [Pulumi Early Adopters spreadsheet](https://docs.google.com/spreadsheets/d/1JbFINleJ1-r4f-Q4m_ZrTdsZ7VOO7J-lznQamC7NEhE/edit#gid=0) (see notes below).
-1. Send them an email invitation, making sure to cc support@pulumi.com.
+2. Send them an email invitation, making sure to cc support@pulumi.com.
 See example below.

-After the invitation email has been sent, ask Joe or Luke to do the following:
+After the invitation email has been sent:
-- Add the user with as a collaborator on the [examples](https://github.com/pulumi/examples) repo.
+- Ask Joe or Luke to add the user with as a collaborator on the [examples](https://github.com/pulumi/examples) repo.
 Once there is sufficient cleanup of other repos, add them to all the core SDK ("to-be-open-source") repos.
 See GitHub notes below.
-- Ask Joe or Luke to invite their email address as a single channel guest on the Slack channel #community-discussion.
+- Ask Joe, Luke or Donna to invite their email address as a single channel guest on the Slack channel #community-discussion.

+Note: because our new onboarding process does not require a GitHub username, we will implement this feature: [Add a webhook to notify when a new user has signed up #1231](https://github.com/pulumi/pulumi-service/issues/1231).
+Before this feature has been rolled out, we will still ask folks for GitHub usernames, since the docs website has a number of links to the `examples` repo.
+GitHub usernames are stored in the `BetaAccess` table.

+Note: as of 4/19, the login flow for docs.pulumi.com and the pulumi.com console have been unified.
+If a beta customer reports having trouble accessing docs.pulumi.com, they may need to do a logout/login on the console.

 ## What can private beta customers access?